Catania FC: Further decline and revival (1985–2006)

-Return to Serie A
+Return to Serie A (2006–2013)

-The 2006–07 season saw Catania in Serie A for its first appearance in 22 years.
-In their first year back, Catania began well, and though they recorded a couple of heavy defeats, their home form saw them peak as high as fourth after 20 games.
+The 2006–07 season had Catania in Serie A for its first appearance in 22 years.
+In their first year back, their home form saw them peak as high as fourth place after 20 games.

 Their return season changed drastically on 2 February 2007, due to the 2007 Catania football violence incident.
 It happened during the Sicilian derby with Palermo, where policeman Filippo Raciti was killed during football-related violence caused by Catania ultras outside the Stadio Angelo Massimino.
 The event led FIGC Commissioner Luca Pancalli to cancel all football-related events in the country for a period of time, including league and national team matches.
 Catania chairman and owner Antonino Pulvirenti announced his willingness to leave the football world, stating it was not possible to go on producing football in Catania.

-After the Italian football league restarted, Catania continued on but dropped in form largely.
-In truth, their slump in form had started just before the derby incident and all together they failed to win for 12 games in a row before beating Udinese 1–0 in late April 2007, where they eventually finished 13th.
+After the Italian football league reopened, Catania continued on.
+They failed to win for 12 games in a row before beating Udinese 1–0 in late April 2007, where they eventually finished 13th.

 The following season, with manager Pasquale Marino leaving for Udinese and Silvio Baldini taking charge of the team, proved to be much harder.
-Poor results in the league table were however coupled with impressive performance in the Coppa Italia, where Catania reached a historical place in the semi-finals, then lost to Roma.
-Meanwhile, Baldini resigned from his post on 31 March 2008, being replaced by Walter Zenga in a somewhat surprise appointment (at least due to Zenga's lack of expertise at the Serie A level).
-Despite this, Zenga managed to lead the rossazzurri off the relegation zone, saving his side from falling down to Serie B in a heated final week game, a 1–1 home tie to Roma, with an equaliser goal scored by Jorge Martínez in the 85th minute.
+In the Coppa Italia, Catania reached to the semi-finals, then lost to A.S.
+Roma.
+Subsequently, Baldini resigned from his post on 31 March 2008, being replaced by Walter Zenga.
+Despite this, Zenga managed to lead the rossazzurri off the relegation zone in a heated final week game, a 1–1 home tie to Roma, with an equaliser goal scored by Jorge Martínez in the 85th minute.
 Zenga was successively confirmed in charge of the team for the upcoming 2008–09 season.